 How do fake green tariffs work?

 When you switch to a green energy supplier, they don’t hook up your home to a separate ‘renewable only’ electricity grid.
 But every electricity supplier must match the amount its customers use with power sourced from somewhere.
-Suppliers offering green tariffs are supposed to source this power from renewable generators.
+Suppliers offering eco friendly energy with green tariffs are supposed to source this power from renewable generators.

 Watch the video to find out how energy suppliers get away with selling dirty energy instead.